KRIXUS-alpha/Scilab6-Test-Toolbox/README.md

 -  Run "run.sh" at ./external-library for LinuxX64.
 -  Navigate to the toolbox directory in the Scilab File browser.
--  Run "exec builder.sce" to build the toolbox followed by "exec loader.sce" to load the toolbox.\
+-  Run "exec builder.sce" to build the toolbox followed by "exec loader.sce" to load the toolbox.
 -  Open Scilab help with "help" command and browse through the help content of "test_toolbox" namely the function - trans", and exectute it by clicking the run button.

 ## Installation for Linux

-Compile the external library for your system
+Compile the external library for your system (recommended)

 ```sh
 cd external-library